-Wilson’s Temperature Syndrome (WTS) consists of hypothyroid symptoms and low body temperature.
+Wilson’s Temperature Syndrome (WTS) consists of hypothyroid symptoms due to low body temperature.
 WTS is consistent with inadequate thyroid stimulation of the cells even though the supply of thyroid hormone from the thyroid gland or thyroid medicine is normal (TSH thyroid blood test is normal).
 It is typically brought on by stress and is often reversible.

 Free Technical Support